Seajull/TransPo-RG/README.md

   -l, --loss            Enable the creation of 'StatsLoss' file which contain
                         percentage of loss.
   -n, --notempfile      Create all file instead of using temporary file.
+  -m MISMATCH, --mismatch MISMATCH
+                        Specify the maximum of mismatch allowed (add option -p if you want a percentage).
   -o OUT, --output OUT  Output file (same format of tabbed file input).
-  -t TYPEA, --type TYPEA
+  -p, --percentage      Allows use of percentage for option --mismatch -t TYPEA, --type TYPEA
                         Only extract annotation of specified type (gff file only) (example : "mRNA exon cds" (case insensitive)).